 What’s more, most frontier farmers did not sell all of the whiskey they produced.
 Instead, the farmers distilled whiskey for use as gifts, barter, and personal consumption.

 In this instance the distillers would also be the consumers and thus pay the full tax themselves.
 As historian Leland Baldwin remarked on whether Western Pennsylvanians paid more of the Whiskey Tax: “it was only because it used (consumed) more whiskey.”2

 The likely primary cause of the Whiskey Rebellion of 1794 was simply that the Western Pennsylvanians objected to the tax more based on political reasons than simply economic ones.

 As prominent local businessman Albert Gallatin stated, “whatever opposition existed, was directed against the principle of the law itself.”2

 Indeed, much of the literature from the rebels suggests that many were simply against all taxes, anti-government, and against the new Constitution.

 Put in context, a small faction of anti-government citizens caused the Whiskey Rebellion, and were likely to rebel against any tax implemented by the federal government.

 The Significance of the Whiskey Rebellion

 It was the first time that federal military power was used to quell an internal revolt.
 It was also the first and last time that a sitting President personally led troops into battle.4

 For Washington, responding correctly was of utmost importance to the young nation.
-Act too strongly or forcefully and he could be accused of being a tyrant brutally oppressing all opposition.
+Act too strongly or forcefully and enemies could accuse him of being a tyrant brutally oppressing all opposition.
 Act too passively and the United States could crumble as various regions broke off to form their own countries.

 Washington’s patience and attempts to negotiate with the rebels before sending in the militia showed the public he was doing everything in his power to avoid armed conflict.